+There are five problems in this assignment, each accounting for 20 points.
 (Note: problems marked with "(X.XX)" are taken from [Manber 1989] with probable adaptation.)

-- 1. (5.3) Consider algorithm Mapping (see slides).
-Is it possible that the set S will become empty at the end of the algorithm?
-Show an example, or prove that it cannot happen. - 2.
+- 1. (5.7) Write a program (or modify the code discussed in class) to recover the solution to a knapsack problem using the belong flag.
+You should make your solution as efficient as possible. - 2.
 (5.8) In algorithm Knapsack, we first checked whether the ith item is unnecessary (by checking P[i-1,j]).
 If there is a solution with the i-1 items, we take this solution.
-We can also make the opposite choice, which is to take the solution with the ith item if it exists (i.e., check $P[i, j k_i]$ first).
+We can also make the opposite choice, which is to take the solution with the ith item if it exists (i.e., check $P[i,j-k_i]$ first).
 Which version do you think will have a better performance?
 Redraw Fig. 5.11 (see slides) to reflect this choice. - 3.
-(5.17) The Knapsack Problem that we discussed in class is defined as follows: Given a set S of n items, where the ith item has an integer size S[i], and an integer K, find a subset of the items whose sizes sum to exactly K or determine that no such subset exists.

-We have described in class an algorithm to solve the problem.
+(5.17) The Knapsack Problem that we discussed in class is defined as follows: Given a set S of n items, where the ith item has an integer size S[i], and an integer K, find a subset of the items whose sizes sum to exactly K or determine that no such subset exists. - We have described in class an algorithm to solve the problem.
 Modify the algorithm to solve a variation of the knapsack problem where each item has an unlimited supply.
-In your algorithm, please change the type of P[i, k].belong into integer and use it to record the number of copies of item i needed.

-- 4. (5.20) Let x_1, x_2, \ldots, x_n be a set of integers, and let $S = \sum{i=1}^n x_i$.
+In your algorithm, please change the type of P[i,k]. belong into integer and use it to record the number of copies of item i needed. - 4.
+(5.20) Let $x_1, x_2, ..., x_n$ be a set of integers, and let $S = \sum{i=1}^n x_i$.
 Design an algorithm to partition the set into two subsets of equal sum, or determine that it is impossible to do so.
 The algorithm should run in time O(nS). - 5.
 (5.22) In the towers of Hanoi puzzle, there are three pegs A, B, and C, with n (generalizing the original eight) disks of different sizes stacked in decreasing order on peg A. The objective is to transfer all the disks on peg A to peg B, moving one disk at a time (from one peg to one of the other two) and never having a larger disk stacked upon a smaller one.

 - (a) Give an algorithm to solve the puzzle.
 Explain how induction works here. - (b) Compute the total number of moves in the algorithm.
-Show the details of your calculation. - 6.
-(5.23; bonus) Write a non-recursive program (in suitable pseudo code) that prints the moves of the solution to the towers of Hanoi puzzle.
+Show the details of your calculation.